organisciak/BookwormDB/STATIC/Tokens.md

 # Defining a Token

 Language analysis needs to tokenize words.
 There's no single tokenization that will please everyone, but we use one that works pretty well on English-language texts from the last 200 years or so.
+It's long, though, and can probably use a few sets of eyes.
+Plus, there may be a certain type of person who enjoys reading long descriptions of regular expressions.
 Bookworm tokenizes using a rather complicated regular expression designed to approximate, as closely as possible, the method used for the 2009 Michel-Aiden Science paper and the accompanying resource, Google Ngrams.

 We don't use the 2012 methods in the later ngrams corpora because they include a number of strange optimizations, such as [tokenizing "won't" to "will not"](https://books.google.com/ngrams/graph?content=won%27t%2Cwill+not&year_start=1800&year_end=2000&corpus=15&smoothing=3&share=&direct_url=t1%3B%2Cwill%20not%3B%2Cc0%3B.t1%3B%2Cwill%20not%3B%2Cc0).